faizanahmkhan/worldpin_app/README.md

 (Note: Java 17 is required to run the backend of this app.
 PostgreSQL is required for the database.)

-1.Clone this repository by clicking the green 'code' sign on top of this page.
+1. Clone this repository by clicking the green 'code' sign on top of this page.
 Click the SSH key and type in your terminal the following: git clone "https://github.com/bendesousa/bnta_capstone_project".

-3. Create a database with the name world_pin.
+2. Create a database with the name world_pin.

-4. Open the react app and run the command npm install (you may be required to add --force flag due to version control issues).
+3. Open the react app and run the command npm install (you may be required to add --force flag due to version control issues).

-5. To start up the app, first get the backend running in your IDE of choice (this project was built using IntelliJ).
+4. To start up the app, first get the backend running in your IDE of choice (this project was built using IntelliJ).
 Then run the frontend with the npm start command.

 ##Requests